kjxlstad/delta-notify/README.md

 - discord.py

 ## Setup
-Set the TOKEN environment variable to your discord bot token inside a `.env` file Start the server by running main.py, users can then use the command.
+Set the TOKEN environment variable to your discord bot token inside a `.env` file Start the server by running main.py.

 ## Usage
 ```